 8 tips for more friends of innovation

-Trying out new things, testing new products is indeed also a sign of innovation.
-And as you know, there is a shortage of this in Germany, as we have stated above.
-But maybe not always, but only now and then.
-Then, if it's really worth it, but not because Tool X or App Y is suddenly being hyped and we think we need to get involved.
+Trying out new things, testing innovations is actually a sign of innovation, as is well known.
+And that is what is known to be lacking in Germany, as we have stated above.
+But maybe not always, just now and then.
+Then when it's really worth it, but not because Tool X or App Y is suddenly being hyped and we think we have to participate.

-This raises the question: Which innovations worth trying?
+So the question arises: which innovations are worth trying?
 A problem that probably everyone knows who has a lot to do with technology.
-To find out, I've created this little tip list, showing when it makes sense to engage in more detail with a new tool - and when not.
+To find out, I created this little tip list, showing when Sense makes it more engaging with a new tool - and when not.

 - What goals do you want to achieve in terms of your productivity?